On the optimal $L^q$-regularity for viscous Hamilton-Jacobi equations with subquadratic growth in the gradient: Introduction

 In this note we establish maximal regularity properties in Lebesgue spaces for a large class of second order nonlinear elliptic equations, whose main model is the viscous Hamilton-Jacobi equation, equipped with Dirichlet boundary conditions of the form

 with an unbounded right-hand side $f\in L^q(\Omega)$, $\Omega$ being a $C^2$ bounded domain of the $d$-dimensional Euclidean space $\R^d$, $\lambda\in\R$, $H=H(x,p)$ a nonlinearity with superlinear growth in the second entry.
 By maximal regularity in Lebesgue spaces we mean that an a priori information on the source term $f\in L^q$ implies bounds on the individual terms $D^2u,H(Du)$ on the left-hand side of the equation, see \cite{ChenWu,GT} for related properties for linear equations.
-Here, $H\in C(\Omega\times\R^d)$ is convex in the second variable and satisfies for $\gamma>1$ the following assumption
+Here, $H\in C(\Omega\times\R^d)$ is convex in the second variable and has superlinear growth, i.e. it satisfies for $\gamma>1$ the following assumption